nikrich/blender-model-collection/README.md

 # 3D Model Collection Hand crafted in Blender

 My personal 3D model collection that I'm continuously contributing too.
 Free to use in any of your projects.
-Just please add accredition in any commercial projects.
+Just please add accredition in any commercial projects.These models are meant to be used as cinematic grade renders but are also built to be used in Unreal Engine 5 as Nanite Assets.
+A WIP of these assets for Unreal Engine 5 is currently underway to use as part of your projects and will be available on the Unreal Marketplace.

+# Blender Renders
 ## Wooden Chair:

 ![render](https://user-images.githubusercontent.com/8254123/208869241-c55aab12-ce0d-44d1-afca-d125516ffda8.png)